fbpx

 How to tow a caravan with your Subaru

 There’s nothing like being on the open road with everything you could possibly want on your holiday in tow.
-Caravanning might be exciting, but it can also be risky if you’re not dead certain about how to tow one.
+Caravanning might be exciting, but towing a caravan can also be risky if you’re not fully prepared.
 With an extra tonne (or two) and double the length added to your vehicle’s behind, you’re far more vulnerable to accidents than if you were simply driving normally.

 This blog is for you Subaru adventurers out there looking to step up your caravanning game and explore some of Australia’s most stunning and isolated locations with confidence.